The Utility Subsidy Program provides support to help people meet their essential household utility needs like water, gas and electricity.

 If you require more information about food relief and community support services available in Victoria please see resources here.

 Additional resources that may be helpful:

-Emergency relief support is available for temporary and provisional visa holders and undocumented migrants living in Victoria to help them meet their basic needs, like food, medicine, or shelter during the COVID-19 pandemic.
-Find out more about eligibility and how to apply here.
+Emergency relief is available for people seeking asylum living in Victoria to help them meet their basic needs, like food, medicine, or shelter.
+Find out more and how to apply for emergency relief »

 If you live in a low-income household or are experiencing hardship, you may be eligible to apply for a grant to help with overdue electricity, gas and water bills under Victoria’s Utility Relief Grant Scheme.
 Find out more about these grants here or call 1800 658 521.
 If you need an interpreter, call TIS National on 131 450.